 According to the FHA, loan limits went up in almost all of the 3,233 counties it services.
 Only 11 areas nationwide saw the limit actually go down, and it was due to changes in home prices in those counties.

-The one thing that might make FHA loans less attractive is comparing them to conventional loan limits in the same low-cost areas.
+The one thing that might make FHA loan rates less attractive is comparing them to conventional loan limits in the same low-cost areas.
 Data showing a side-by-side comparison looks like this:

 - FHA Loan Limit (One-Unit) $331,760 vs Conventional Loan Limit (One-Unit) $510,400